We meet at various locations, mostly outdoors at parks, farms, and for field trips specific to our lessons.

 Students are asked to bring a bag lunch.
 Computers or other devices for research via the internet are also recommended.

-This past fall we completed our Animal Book which will be published on Amazon and available for purchase!
 The students also organized a Bake Sale downtown and raised money for Young Williams and the Farm Sanctuary.
 We were invited to visit with the animals at Young Williams which the students enjoyed immensely.

 In November we studied the Cherokee, learning their culture and history of their tribe in this area.
 This extended into learning about native plants and farming practices and we tied it in with a 4-week cooking unit specific to Cherokee recipes and local plants.